Updated June 12, 2023

 What is Supply Chain Management?

-To begin with, supply chain is not any business function.
+To begin with, the supply chain is not any business function.
 It’s a network of companies.
 Supply chain management involves implementing cross-functional relationships with suppliers and key customers in the network.
 It’s a new and important business model imperative for a company’s success where every function must be involved.

-Over the past few decades, most of the companies in sectors like high tech to automotive, retail to consumer goods, have realized that a supply chain involves more cost than getting the products in the hands of their customers.
-They seem to have finally realized that it’s the supply chain management which translates corporate strategies into day-to-day actions both inside and beyond the company.
+Over the past few decades, most of the companies in sectors like high tech to automotive, retail to consumer goods have realized that a supply chain involves more cost than getting the products in the hands of their customers.
+They seem to have finally realized that it’s the supply chain management that translates corporate strategies into day-to-day actions inside and beyond the company.
 It’s the supply chain system that ultimately satisfies or disappoints the customers.
 The companies prefer to use a broader supply chain definition: one that involves information sharing, planning, and value additions to activities, right from raw materials to the final distribution, and not just the logistics.